zsiki/GeoEasy/doc/reference_guide.rst

 	:align: center

-If the observations were made in face left and face right, from the readings on the horizontal and vertical circle and the distances an average is calculated.
+If the observations were made in face left and face right, from the readings on the horizontal and vertical circles and the distances an average is calculated.
-GeoEasy stores and uses these average values.
+GeoEasy stores and uses these average valuesi only.
 Averages are calculated if the collimation and index errors are below the **maxColl** and **maxIndex** values set in the geo_easy.msk file.

 .. note::
 	The name of the loaded data sets must be unique even if they were loaded from different folders.
+For technical reasosns an underline character is inserted at the beginning of the name, if the filename starts with a number.

 Close
 .....